Skip to content

 log_level LogLevel | None

 Whether to export a browsable trace for all configuration runs, which can be visualized in the VSCode extension (see delphyne.analysis.feedback.Trace).
-However, such traces can be large.
+Note that such traces can be large and can be generated after the fact using the Delphyne CLI.
+(Override the corresponding RunStrategyArgs setting if provided.)

 If True, when a snapshot is requested, all result information (raw trace, log, browsable trace) is dumped, regardless of other settings.